nithin210/M3_Group54/Project 1/5_Report/README.md

 |LR03 | It shall provide wireless alarm activation system | HR03|
 |LR04 | It shall provide wireless alarm deactivation system  | HR03|

-# Applications:
-     • Remote Keyless entry by providing lock and unlock to the  doors and windows it will give a huge relief to owners to check whether they properly locked the car doors and windows.
-     • Remote keyless entry systems will provide car owners with a degree of convenience while making the task of physically inserting a key unnecessary.
-     • A passive keyless entry system uses advanced technology to take vehicle accessibility to a higher level.
-     • By using the Bi-directional communication it can prevent possible outcomes of stoping the car thief.
-     • The Key fob system provided another level of security to the Remote Keyless entry system.

 # Swot Analysis:

 ## Strengths: